Post Event Summary

 Winner of the GS1 Healthcare Provider Recognition Award was Dr Jean-Michel Descoutures, Hospital Pharmacist and former Chief of the Pharmacy Department of Argenteuil hospital in France.
 Dr Descoutures is a great ambassador for the use of GS1 standards in healthcare in France and around the world.
 He coordinates for over 70 hospitals at Resah, one of the main hospital procurement hubs in France and is an active member of the International Hospital Federation as well as the GS1 Healthcare Leadership Team.

 Represented by Prof He Kunlun Vice President, Chief Physician, professor and doctor advisor at Chinese PLA General Hospital and Mr Wang Jian, Director, Medical Logistics Management Department, the General Hospital streamlined operations with GS1 standards-based barcode scanning, implementing a traceability system.
 Their experiences have also proven valuable for the establishment of UDI regulations in China.
-Review the presentation.

 Juan Camilo Rincón, Supply Chain Manager represented Centro Médico Imbanaco.
 The hospital has used GS1 standards to simplify and automate its clinical processes for increased efficiencies and enhanced patient safety.
 Based on automated ordering processes, Imbanaco has experienced a 98% improvement in inventory shrinkage and waste, and a 25% reduction in inventory levels at its satellite pharmacies.
 The time needed to create a patient invoice has been reduced, taking only 18 minutes compared to nearly an hour.
-Review the presentation.

 During his inspirational presentation, Peter Carter, Board Member, International Society of Quality in Healthcare (ISQua) Australia, called on conference attendees to lead the transformation of healthcare quality and safety—locally and globally.
 Populations around the world are ageing—some more rapidly than others.
 Mr Carter offered strategies about how to shift the healthcare paradigm to address the challenges associated with ageing populations.
-Review the presentation.